sjsu-library/unionist/_items/unionist--text-0171.md

   of the Bank of the United State, in relation to the conduct of the Directors, and especially of the President of that institution. </p> '
 scholarlyNotes:
-commentary: 'This includes Jackson’s rather petulant assertion of executive privilege to not talk to the Senate!
+commentary: This includes Jackson’s rather petulant assertion of executive privilege to not talk to the Senate!
 It is also worth noting that Clay was a former nominee for the office of the President.
-These manouvers are classic politicking. '
+These manouvers are classic politicking.
 relatedPeople: William C. Preston; Stephen D. Miller; Samuel McKean; George M. Dallas;
   Theodore Frelinghuysen; Samuel L. Southard; Mahlon Dickeson, Asher Robbins; George Poindexter; Felix Grundy; Walter Lowrie; John Shackford; Stephen Haight; Henry Clay;